 Gum Disease Treatment in Atlanta

-Effective treatment for mild to severe Gum Disease
+Effective treatment for gingivitis and mild to severe gum disease

 The early stages of gum disease is called gingivitis.
 Regular professional cleanings with our skilled and gentle hygienist and good personal oral hygiene habits are necessary to prevent gum disease.

 As the gum disease progresses further, the inflammation caused by the bacteria leads to the destruction of the surrounding bone and ligaments, and eventual tooth loss.